If you’re researching an outdoor kitchen project… You may be overwhelmed by the amount of options available to you.

 Another benefit is you’ll be able to maximize interior island space.
 Why does this matter?
 For one, it’s easier to access the appliances inside the kitchen.
 This space can also be utilized for storage.

 Metal framing also provides solid structural support for countertops and cooking appliances.
-You can feel confident that your outdoor kitchen is structurally sound and won’t be easily compromised.
+You can feel confident that your bbq grill island is structurally sound and won’t be easily compromised.

 Now for the disadvantages.